 Installation

-The framework can be installed on a Databricks workspace or used as a standalone library.
+The framework can be installed on a Databricks workspace as a tool or used as a standalone library.

 Prerequisites